Lutu-gl/Obsidian-Minimal-Quiz/README.md

-# Obsidian-Minimal-Quiz
+# Minimal Quiz

-Obsidian-MinimalQuiz is the simplest quiz plugin for Obsidian.
+Minimal Quiz is the simplest quiz plugin for Obsidian.
 Define questions directly in your Markdown files—no extra setup required.
 Just write, quiz, and learn!

 ## Features
 - **Minimalistic**: No complex UI, just Markdown-based quizzes.